Rowan-Gudmundsson/CS460Novotny/README.md

 ```shell
   pdflatex <tree file>
 ```
+.tex files can also be opened in Sublime Text and the shortcut Ctrl+B can be used to open the tree in pdf form

 ## Extra Credit
 The binary tree used (found in [binary_tree.hpp](https://github.com/alexander-novo/CS460Novotny/blob/master/binary_tree.hpp)) is a red-black tree.
 This can be seen by using the `DUMP` command in `symboTest`.